Consumer Adoption of Disruptive Technologies

 Q: How comfortable would you be having a robot complete the following tasks?

 Cash isn’t king, credit cards are, with 84% usage on a weekly basis.
-Comparatively, only 11% of consumers use mobile wallets on a weekly basis, and just 6% use peer to peer payments at the same frequency, demonstrating low penetration of the latest FinTech payment options.
+Comparatively, only 11% of consumers use mobile wallets on a weekly basis, and just 6% use peer-to-peer (P2P) payments at the same frequency, demonstrating low penetration of the latest FinTech payment options.

 Q: How often do you pay for something using the following?